lassestilvang/symbi/README.md

 - **Initialization**: Automatic on app startup with environment validation
 - **Privacy**: Health data is automatically sanitized from error reports
 - **Cleanup**: Proper handler restoration on component unmount

+## Changelog

+See [CHANGELOG.md](docs/CHANGELOG.md) for a detailed history of changes and improvements.

 ## License